Chikmagalur

 Hidden Tips Only Repeat Visitors Know

-• Carry cash; many small eateries and rural shops don’t accept digital payments in 2025.
+• Carry cash; many local shops and eateries don’t accept cards, especially in remote areas.

 Frequently Asked Questions